|

 a "second opinion" about whether your computer is infested with malware.

-Explorer, not with Mozilla Firefox or Netscape, and it no longer removes
+Internet Explorer, not with Mozilla Firefox or Netscape, and it no longer removes

 The best thing about these scanners is that they are exceptions